Kanin-Sella Nevea Ski Resort

 Kanin-Sella Nevea is a joint Slovenian-Italian ski resort located on the slopes of Mt Kanin and Sella Nevea Pass at the Slovenian-Italian border.
-The nearest locality is Bovec about an hour away from the Slovene capital Ljubljana.
+The nearest locality is Bovec.
 On the Italian side, Tarvisio and Chiusaforte are the closest settlements.

 It has a total of 30 km of ski slopes and 5 km of sledding tracks.
 It is the only Slovenian ski resort at 2000 m above sea level.
 The Slovenian part of the Kanin Ski Resort was closed in 2013 though it was expected to be reopened in winter 2016/17.